Merzifon: Rome and Byzantium

 The district of Amasya was destroyed during civil wars of the Roman era but Merzifon was restored by command of the emperor Hadrian.
 Finds from Roman temples in Merzifon are also on display in the Amasya museum.
 The city grew in importance under Roman rule as its walls and fortifications were strengthened, and it remained strong under Byzantine rule (following the division of the Roman empire in 395), although it was held briefly by Arab armies during the 8th-century expansion of Islam.
 After this the castle of Bulak was built as a defence.

 Turks and Ottomans

 In the 11th century the Danishmend dynasty established Islam in Merzifon, and the Byzantines never regained control.
 The Danishmends were followed by the Seljuk Turks, the Ilkhanids, and, from 1393 onwards, by the Ottomans.
 Merzifon was an important city for the Ottomans because of its proximity to Amasya, where Ottoman princes were raised and schooled for the throne.
 The Turkish travel writer Evliya Çelebi recorded it as a well-fortified trading city in the 17th century.
 Merzifon was once the site of a number of dervish lodges (tekke).
 Locals venerated a saint named Pir Dede Sultan, said to be a student of Haji Bektash.

 Merzifon was home to one of the last communities of Armenian Zoroastrians – known as Arewordik (children of the sun).

+Merzifon American College founded during the 19th century.

+Merzifon American College founded by the American missionaries.